 Renewable EnerGIS Map

-Renewable EnerGIS does not show existing and proposed renewable energy projects.
-To view information on existing and proposed projects, go to Hawaii Renewable Energy Project Directory.
+Renewable EnerGIS does not show existing and proposed renewable energy projects in Hawaii, which can be found at the Hawaii State Energy Office’s Hawaii Renewable Energy Projects Directory.

-Department of Defense (DoD) in Hawaii requests early consultation on plans for renewable energy and associated energy infrastructure projects to jointly analyze and mitigate impacts to current and future military training, testing, and readiness including, but not limited to; Military Operating Areas (MOAs), Military Training Routes (MTRs), air space, radar surveillance, coastal, and ground access and ocean use, when making any land use decisions regarding renewable energy.
+Department of Defense (DoD) in Hawaii requests early consultation on plans for renewable energy and associated energy infrastructure projects to jointly analyze and mitigate impacts to current and future military training, testing, and readiness including, but not limited to Military Operating Areas (MOAs), Military Training Routes (MTRs), air space, radar surveillance, coastal, ground access, and ocean use when making any land use decisions regarding renewable energy.
 The DoD must also fulfill requirements found in Title 10 United States Code (USC) and the current National Defense Authorization Act (NDAA).
 Federal agency renewable energy contracting opportunities may be found at: https://www.fbo.gov/